 The conclusion of the letter should summarize the candidate’s qualifications and may contain any other comments the writer would like to add.
 The writer should again state that the candidate is worthy of the promotion and will benefit the company.
 The writer should include his or her contact information.
 If there is a deadline for the promotion, the writer should have the letter ready on time.

-Above all, an employee promotion recommendation letter should be honest.
+Above all, a promotion recommendation letter should be honest.
 It must not contain an exaggeration or untruths.
 It may help the writer to put him or herself in the position of the employer and think about what they would want to know.

 Name of Recommender